 Student Financial Assistance begins disbursing funds to student's billing accounts beginning the middle of the second week of each semester (after the 100% refund period) for students with complete and processed financial aid.
 Financial aid (including student loans) is disbursed one semester at a time based on the hours students are attending at the time of each disbursement.

 All financial aid funds are sent directly to USI.
-Once aid is disbursed, the Bursar's Office will begin sending refunds as early as the third week of the term for student's whose financial assistance exceeds the billed costs.
+Once aid is disbursed, the Bursar's Office will begin sending refunds as early as the third week of the term for student's whose financial aid exceeds the billed costs.